-So if you love horror flicks and don’t mind to be scared while watching a TV show, then you should definitely give The Walking Dead a show.
-This show is not for the faint of heart.
-But it is a zombie show true and true.
+This show is not for the faint of heart but it is a zombie show true and true.
 Scary zombies, gruesome deaths, drama and all.
 Therefore if you are a fan of all that, The Walking Dead will for sure be your cup of tea.

 Where to watch The Walking Dead:

-Speaking of The Walking Dead… If we are talking about that show, we can’t forget to also mention Fear the Walking Dead.
-The Walking Dead’s spin-off that also is enjoying quite the success with five seasons already under its belt.
+Speaking of The Walking Dead, we can’t forget to also mention Fear the Walking Dead – TWD spin-off that also is enjoying quite the success.

 Where to watch Fear the Walking Dead:

-Then there is the Netflix series Daybreak, a zombie dramedy that features Mad Max-worthy gangs and many crazy scenarios.
+Netflix series Daybreak is a zombie dramedy that features Mad Max-worthy gangs and many crazy scenarios.